Pomacanthus asfur: Distribution

 Pomacanthus asfur is principally found in the western Indian Ocean.
 Here it is found in the Red Sea and the Gulf of Aden and along the coast of eastern Africa as far south as Zanzibar.
+It is also found in the Persian Gulf.
 It has been recorded, as a probable release of aquarium specimens, on a few occasions off the eastern coast of Florida and from Malta.

+Several specimens have been observed in the Mediterranean waters of Israel and Lebanon.

 Habitat and biology

 Pomacanthus asfur has been recorded at depths between 3 and 30 m.
 It is a common species where there are relatively sheltered inshore reefs which have rich growth of soft and hard corals with a few patches of silty seabed.
 Their diet is dominated by sponges and tunicates.
-It is a solitary and shy fish that divers find difficult to approach \and it is normally recorded near caves or crevices in the reef.
+It is a solitary and shy fish that divers find difficult to approach and it is normally recorded near caves or crevices in the reef.
 This species is a protogynous hermaphrodite, the larger fish in a pair will change sex to become male.

 Systematics

-Pomacanthus asfur had its first formal described published in 1775 by the Danish zoologist Johan Christian Fabricius (1745–1808) but it has commonly been attributed to Finnish born Swede Peter Forsskål (1732–1763) the type locality is given as Al-Luhayya in Yemen.
+Pomacanthus asfur had its first formal described published in 1775 by the Danish zoologist Johan Christian Fabricius (1745–1808) but it has commonly been attributed to Finnish born Swede Peter Forsskål (1732–1763) the type locality is given as Al-Luhayya, Yemen.
 Some authorities place this species in the subgenus Arusetta, of which it is the type species The specific name asfur is this species Arabic name in Yemen.